 So just to clarify: paperboard should be recycled along with cardboard.
 Please do not place paperboard into the paper recycling bins.

-Electronic waste, or e-waste, consists of electronic devices such as televisions, computers, computer monitors, printers, cell phones, desk phones, copiers, VCRs, stereo equipment…..well, you get the idea.
-Essentially anything that contains a circuit board or other electronic controllers.
+Electronic waste, or e-waste, consists of electronic devices such as televisions, computers, computer monitors, printers, cell phones, desk phones, copiers, VCRs, stereo equipment…well, you get the idea.
+Essentially anything that contains a circuit board or other electronic controllers is considered e-waste.
 Functional but no-longer-wanted electronic devices should go through the surplus property process through Property Control.
-Non-functional e-waste can be recycled through Environmental Management; be aware that anything that stores data (computers, printers, copiers) must have all memory devices properly purged prior to disposal.
-Contact the Computer Services Help Desk at 836-5891 for help with that.
+Non-functional e-waste can be recycled through the Recycling Submittal Form; be aware that anything that stores data (computers, printers, copiers) must have all memory devices properly purged prior to disposal.
+Contact the Computer Services Help Desk at 417-836-5891 for assistance.

 We do not currently have the capability or resources to handle the volume of material associated with home generation.
 We certainly encourage you to appropriately recycle materials from those items that are brought to and consumed on campus, such as drink containers.

 The City of Springfield operates several centers where you can recycle a wide variety of materials.
 They are located at 731 N. Franklin, 3020 S. Lone Pine, and adjacent to the Yard Waste Recycling Center.
-More information is available at the web site: http://www.springfieldmo.gov/recycling
+More information is available at the website: https://www.springfieldmo.gov/recycling